Wednesday, August 24th, 2022, 1200-1820

 Usually I can look forward to a huge climb after a town stop but this time I was magically transported thousands of feet up by a sweet family from Wisconsin.
 To begin my hike this day, I’d be starting high and dropping nearly 6 thousand feet.
 First I had to figure out how to get to the Wolf Creek trail, an alternate I had to take because the ridge trail from the visitors center was closed due to “goat management activities.”
 I’d heard that the park was actually eliminating all the mountain goats so I asked a ranger straight up, “hey, is it true that they’re nixing all the goats?”
 Yes, he confirmed, telling me more of the backstory.
 The goats were released on the peninsula by a hunting club back in the 1920’s, so they were not native to the park.
 Their numbers had grown to such levels that they were thought to be negatively impacting the endemic Olympic marmots and other sensitive and unique species.
 Also, they had become aggressive towards tourists, seeking salt, which even lead to one person being gored!
 So the park had removed as many as they could, relocating them to parts of the Cascades where they’re native.
 They’d decided to put the remainder down.
 It seemed cruel but if you think about it, the original ones were released for the same purpose…it just happened to take 100 years.

 My second visit came during a trip to Port Angeles.
-I’d flown to Seattle to see Sheila (my USCG academy roommate and best friend), and we drove out to see our other best friend, Meredith, who was assigned to the Port A Coast Guard Station.
+I’d flown to Seattle to visit Sheila (my USCG academy roommate and best friend), and we drove out to see our other best friend, Meredith, who was assigned to the Port A Coast Guard Station.
 On that visit, we were able to drive the road all the way to the trailhead, having to only walk a few miles to get to the hot springs for a day visit.
-It was midwinter or early spring, as I remember walking through snow drifts.
+It was in April and I remember walking through snow drifts.
 I was not aware that the hot springs were part of the National Park during either visit and I suspect there’s quite a history behind that.
 It’s telling that the park has all but abandoned further maintenance and upkeep of the surrounding area and facilities, perhaps to dissuade all but the most determined of walkers from reaching the hot springs.
-Many people still ride their bikes up the road but this is technically prohibited too, since it’s in a wilderness area.
+Many people still ride their bikes up the road.

 Quite a lot had changed in over 20 years.
 I felt like I was walking through some sort of dystopian landscape, vaguely familiar but under the harsh shadow of time.
 The lake was gone, the dam blown apart, traffic signs were faded, and the road was covered in duff.
 I joined it above the point where it was closed to traffic, so I’m not even sure where the closure began.
 Severe wash-outs had taken the road entirely in several places, which would be tough to navigate in any way other than on foot.
 It’s these kind of circumstances that make me so glad I can walk.
 It’s amazing the places two feet can get me to and through.
 I have to admit, I thoroughly enjoyed walking up the road this day.
 It was a beautiful day, the sun filtering through the huge trees and the miles so easy and peaceful.
 I felt like it was a special privilege.
 Where once I’d enjoyed the ease of travel by car, that luxury was no longer afforded to anyone with keys.